|How do you ship products?|

 We use USPS Priority Mail for the US.
 To keep shipping reasonable for elsewhere, we mostly use First Class service from the US Post Office with tracking.
 It is a bit slower.
 Recent increases in postage rates from the US Postal Service have resulted in new rates:

-- Due to increasing taxation and regulations that are difficult for us to stay current with, we no longer ship to anywhere other than the USA and Australia.
+- Due to increasing taxation and regulations that are difficult for us to stay current with, we no longer ship to anywhere other than the USA, Canada, Australia, and New Zealand.
 We do however send orders to freight forwarders in the US if you make those arrangements.

 We reserve the right to change our shipping rates, but will not change them mid-order, so you will know what you pay before finalizing an order.